 That’s what it felt like for me.
 Every day with brief moments of relief, only to have those taken from me as well.
-These brief moments of relief were my new life partner’s way of reminding me how broken I was.
-To put what I wanted just within reach only to snatch it away.
+These brief moments of relief were my new life partner’s way of reminding me of how broken I was.
+To put what I wanted within reach only to snatch it away.

 Depression was like a demonic life partner, always there, always whispering.

 It was comforting, in a way, to know that at least I had something there with me.
 Even if it was only a negative manifestation of my own imagination.
 And part of me didn’t want it to leave.
 Everyone else kept leaving, but not my life partner.
 The depression demon was always there.
 It was the only thing that reminded me I was alive.

 When I was a child a lot of people who were close to me kept dying or otherwise abandoning me.
 Those that stuck around only did so to stick a knife in my back.

 For those that didn’t abandon me or stab me in the back; I was to be the perfect child for them.
 I was to remain unseen and unheard through it all.
 As a child, I was to remain a solid emotional rock.
 To remain unseen and unheard through it all.
 People who I thought were my friends started to turn on me and those that I was told to trust had more important things to do than to even listen to me.
 This caused me to sink down further and ask things like “what’s the point of living when nobody even wants to be around me?”
 They kept me from becoming the powerful, dominant man that I was supposed to be.